Sazedur11/Watch-Corner-Website/README.md

-# Getting Started with Create React App
+# This A watch corner single niche website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was React with [Create React App](https://watch-corner.web.app/).

-## Available Scripts
+## firebase

-In the project directory, you can run:
+I can use here firebase for logind details.

-### `yarn start`
+### `react router

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+I can also use here react router.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `node, express, mongodb

+And I also use here node, express, mongodb .

 ### `yarn build`